WalletConnect/Web3ModalFlutter/example/README.md

 ## Useful Commands

-If you are cloning this repo do the following inside the root folder
+If you are cloning the whole package repo do the following inside the root folder

 `$ flutter pub get` to get dependencies